fathym/eac/docs/getting-started/01 - overview.md

 ## Project Setup

 With the CLI connected, we first need to create a project to house our new application.
 To do this, we will use Fathym's `eac` commands.
 Select `- Create New -` from the prompts.
+After the project and application have been drafted, you will select them from the prompts when required.

 ```cli
 fathym eac projects define -n "My First Project"